Subfamily Heliconiinae.: A largely pantropical group, with one of the five tribes found in the Holarctic Region.

 Euphaedra intermedia (female, underside)

-eleus species group.
-There are seven species within this group currently recorded at Semuliki: E. alacris, E. edwardsii, E. eleus, E. hybrida, E. rattrayi, E. simplex and E. ruspina.
-Again all these species are relatively uncommon and this is one of the more difficult Euphaedra groups to identify.
+Eleus species group.
+There are eight species within this group currently recorded at Semuliki: Euphaedra alacris, E. edwardsii, E. eleus, E. hybrida, E. rattrayi, E. simplex, E. alternata and E. ruspina.
+Again all these species are relatively uncommon and this is one of the more difficult Euphaedra groups to identify due to variation within species.

 Euphaedra alacris (male, upper and underside)